CodeAndWeb/phaser-sprite-sheet-example/README.md

 Content:

 - Creating sprite sheets with TexturePacker
-- Loading sprite sheets in Phaser (version 3 or newer)
+- Loading sprite sheets in Phaser 4
 - Setting pivot points with TexturePacker
 - Playing animations from the sprite sheet
 - Optimizing start up time and reducing download size